react-datepicker/react-datepicker-ui/README.md

 </div>
 <br />

-**@react-datepicker/ui** is a customizable, headless React calendar hooks library that empowers developers to build powerful and flexible calendar and date-picker components.
-In addition to providing full control over styling and functionality for highly tailored solutions, the library features beautifully designed, ready-to-use, and fully customizable components to streamline development."
+**🗓️ @react-datepicker/ui** is a customizable, headless React calendar hooks library that empowers developers to build powerful and flexible calendar and date-picker components.
+In addition to providing full control over styling and functionality for highly tailored solutions, the library features beautifully designed, ready-to-use, and fully customizable components to streamline development.

-#### **Features**
+#### **🚀 Features**

-- Multi-date selection and date range support.
-- Localization and ARIA-compliant accessibility.
-- Suitable for both web and React Native applications.
+- ✨ Single & Range Selection: Use the hook and components for both single-date and date-range selection.
+- 🎨 Fully Customizable: Complete control over styling to match your app’s unique design.
+- ♿ ARIA Support: Accessibility-first design to ensure your datepickers are user-friendly for everyone.
+- 🌍 Locale Support: Easily configure for different languages and regions.

 ---